netbox-community/netbox/README.md

 ### Custom Validation & Protection Rules

-The data you put into NetBox is crucial.
+The data you put into NetBox is crucial to network operations.
 In addition to its robust native validation rules, NetBox provides mechanisms for administrators to define their own custom validation rules for objects.
 Custom validation can be used both to ensure new or modified objects adhere to a set of rules, and to prevent the deletion of objects which don't meet certain criteria.
 (For example, you might want to prevent the deletion of a device with an "active" status.)

 ### Device Configuration Rendering

 NetBox can render user-created Jinja2 templates to generate device configurations from its own data.
-Templates can be uploaded individually or pulled automatically from an external source, such as a git repository.
-Rendered templates can be retrieved via the REST API for application directly to network devices via a provisioning tool such as Ansible or Salt.
+Configuration templates can be uploaded individually or pulled automatically from an external source, such as a git repository.
+Rendered configurations can be retrieved via the REST API for application directly to network devices via a provisioning tool such as Ansible or Salt.

 ### Custom Scripts

-Complex workflows, such as provisioning a new branch office or allocating a new address block, can be tedious to carry out via the user interface.
+Complex workflows, such as provisioning a new branch office, can be tedious to carry out via the user interface.
 NetBox allows you to write and upload custom scripts that can be run directly from the UI.
 Scripts prompt users for input and then automate the necessary tasks to greatly simplify otherwise burdensome processes.

 ### Automated Events